awsdocs/aws-glue-developer-guide/doc_source/add-job.md

 If the script is coded in Scala, a class name must be provided\.
 The default class name for AWS Glue generated scripts is **GlueApp**\.

 **Temporary directory**
 Provide the location of a working directory in Amazon S3 where temporary intermediate results are written when AWS Glue runs the script\.
 Confirm that there isn't a file with the same name as the temporary directory in the path\.
+This directory is used when AWS Glue reads and writes to Amazon Redshift and by certain AWS Glue transforms\.

 **Job bookmark**
 Specify how AWS Glue processes state information when the job runs\.
 You can have it remember previously processed data, update state information, or ignore state information\.